hyperifyio/goagent/logs/CURRENT_TASK.md

-Implement merge of pre-stage Harmony output into main-call config with tests.
+Implement -prep-dry-run to print merged Harmony messages to stdout and add tests.